feilke/dcemriboost/README.md

 # dcemriboost
-Boosting for DCEMRI data.
-With dcemriboost voxelwise and spatially regularized boosting for DCEMRI data can be performed.
+Boosting for DCE-MRI data.
+With dcemriboost voxelwise and spatially regularized boosting for DCE-MRI data can be performed.

 - Run this in R to install the current GitHub version: